swidtags/rpm2swidtag/README.md

   --print-tagid         compute and print tagId(s) to standard output --software-creator-from FILE
                         set softwareCreator Entity to value in referenced file

+config options:
+  --config FILE         location of the configuration file
 ```

 ## Customizing the output